 The TTC Department of Public Safety is a multi-service agency that provides law enforcement, security, crime prevention, emergency management, and environmental health and safety on the TTC Thornley campus 16 hours a day, seven days a week.
-Public Safety officers also serve at the Palmer, Berkeley, Dorchester, and Mount Pleasant campuses during their operating hours.
-The Department's authorized strength is 32 total personnel: 29 sworn police officers, 1 state security officer, 2 communications officers.
+Contract Security officers also serve at the Palmer, Berkeley, Dorchester, and Mount Pleasant campuses during their operating hours.